 If you desire to keep your spine healthy and posterior spinal artery safe, you should follow these tips:

-Always warm up your muscles before you work out or starting a sports episode.
+- Always warm up your muscles before you work out or start a sports episode.
 Warming up for a few minutes before and stretching for some time afterwards is highly recommended.

 What are the Complications?